 - Mobile network operators,

-- Network equipment vendors,
+- Equipment Vendors,

 - Official/Governmental information security agencies and regulators.

-In many countries MNOs are tasked by regulation to deploy and run, reliable and robust networks.
+In many countries, Mobile Network Operators (MNO) are tasked by regulation to deploy and run, reliable and robust networks.
 As one element of achieving this MNOs rely on secure network equipment being provided by their vendors.
 Thus, for MNOs, it is important to be able to understand the level of security within any specific product provided by their chosen vendors.
 The following two approaches are considered suitable to achieve this: